-Kate was first introduced to Kids Physio Group while living in Vancouver where her youngest daughter sustained an elbow injury and thus her journey began with Kids Physio Group.
-This experience opened her eyes to the many benefits of physiotherapy for children and what a privilege it was to be able to access this care for her own daughter.
+Kate was first introduced to Kids Physio Group while living in Vancouver where her youngest daughter sustained an elbow injury.
+Thus, her journey with Kids Physio Group began.
+This experience opened her eyes to the many benefits of physiotherapy for children, allowing her to see what a privilege it was to be able to access this care for her own daughter.
 Kate is beyond thrilled to be able to bring this service to the Oakville community and to be able to support kids in achieving their individual goals while having the most possible FUN.

 - Bachelor of Arts, Honours Specialization in Kinesiology, University of Western Ontario